technogodCEO/fibcalc/README.md

 # Changelog:

+#### v2.0.2

+1. Important big fix with list function.
+2. grammatical and spelling fixes in README.

-#### v 2.0.1
+#### v2.0.1

-1. Updated description in README and Github.
+1. Updated description in README and GitHub.

 ## v2.0

 1. Added functionality to print out a list of all the numbers in the fibonacci sequence up to a number.
-2. Refactored grammer and structure in README.
+2. Refactored grammar and structure in README.

 #### v1.1.1